JAAM-Technology-Committee/ChatGPT_ER_visit_prompt_test/README.md

-# Emergency Room Visit Navigation Test for ChatGPT by the Japanese Association for Acute Medicine
+# Emergency Room Visit Navigation Test for ChatGPT by the Japanese Association for Acute Medicine Technology Committee

 ## Overview
 This repository contains code and data used by the Japanese Association for Acute Medicine Technology Committee to test the robustness of ChatGPT answers for determining whether a person needs to visit emergency rooms.